toddgr/toddgr.github.io/chatimprovr.markdown

 <table style="border-collapse: collapse; border: none;">
   <tr style="border: none;">
     <td style="border: none; padding: 0 10px; width: 250px;">
       This was my senior Capstone project for my Bachelor's degree.
-As a part of the ChatImproVR team, I was responsible for developing the graphics system, and I helped to design a few of the mini games that we made to demonstrate our game engine at the Expo.
+As a part of the ChatImproVR team, I was responsible for developing the graphics system, and I helped to design a few of the mini games that we made to demonstrate our game engine at the Oregon State University 2023 Engineering Expo.
 Before this project, I had only ever programmed computer graphics in C++ with OpenGL, so it was interesting to learn how to develop a computer graphics system in a newer language.
     </td>
     <td style="border: none; padding: 0 10px;">
       <img src="/images/fz_shot.jpeg" width=500px alt="FZ screenshot">
     </td>
   </tr>
   </table>

-This was my senior Capstone project for my Bachelor's degree.
-As a part of the ChatImproVR team, I was responsible for developing the graphics system, and I helped to design a few of the mini games that we made to demonstrate our game engine at the Expo.
-Before this project, I had only ever programmed computer graphics in C++ with OpenGL, so it was interesting to learn how to develop a computer graphics system in a newer language.

 >You can view the project website [here](https://chatimprovr.github.io/) or download the engine [here](https://github.com/ChatImproVR/chatimprovr).